¿Quién es la máscara? (Uruguayan TV series): Production

-In November 2021 it was reported that Teledoce was negotiating to acquire the rights to Masked Singer, with the aim of producing it in 2022, as one of its big bets for its sixtieth anniversary.
+In November 2021, it was reported that Teledoce was negotiating to acquire the rights to Masked Singer, with the aim of producing it in 2022, as one of its big bets for its sixtieth anniversary.
 On January 3, 2022, the adaptation of the format was formally announced under the title of ¿Quién es la máscara?
-(Spanish for Who is the mask?).

 Following the announcement of the series, it was confirmed that the permanent panel of "investigators" would consist of dancer and choreographer Emir Abdul Gani, presenter and journalist Sofía Rodríguez, singer and songwriter Fabián Delgado, and model and television personality Patricia Wolf.
 In late March, Maximiliano de la Cruz was confirmed as the host of the show.

 In late April 2022, it was revealed that Camila Rajchman and Leticia Píriz would join the show to present behind the scenes and manage social networks respectively.
 The show's air date was confirmed through its official Instagram account for May 5, 2022.
 On October 27, 2022, the competition was renewed for a second series in 2023.
+It premiered on April 13.